A mathematical theory of super-resolution and two-point resolution: Two-point resolution in the multi-dimensional super-resolution

-Now we introduce the proof and it is highly non-trivial. \begin{proof} \textbf{Step 1.} We only need to consider the case when $\frac{\sigma}{m_{\min}} \leq \frac{1}{2}$, as the case when $\frac{\sigma}{m_{\min}} >\frac{1}{2}$ is trivial.
+Now we introduce the proof. \begin{proof} \textbf{Step 1.} We only need to consider the case when $\frac{\sigma}{m_{\min}} \leqs \frac{1}{2}$, as the case when $\frac{\sigma}{m_{\min}} >\frac{1}{2}$ is trivial.
 Also, we only consider the one-dimensional case since the treatment for multi-dimensional spaces is similar to the one in the proof of Theorem \ref{thm:twopointresolution0}.